gxiaolab/RNA_editing/README.md

-# RNA_editing
+# RNA editing

-This repository contains files, dta ans scripts from all RNA editing-related projects form the Xiao Lab
+This repository contains files, data ans scripts from all RNA-editing-related projects from the Xiao Lab.